samdalvai/cities-api/README.md

 ## API endpoints

+The following are the current available endpoints of the API:

 * `/cities/name/{name}`: retrieve cities by name
 * `/cities/nameincluded/{name}`: retrieve cities by name included (similar as above, but returns also partial results)
 * `/cities/province/{province}`: retrieve cities by province